argonne-lcf/ai-science-training-series/00_introToAlcf/README.md

-# Introduction to ALCF Systems
+# Introduction to ALCF and ALCF Systems

 # How to login